The Conservation Program

 How You Can Help

 Volunteers are the life-force of this program.
-With the help of international volunteers the principles and practices of environmental protection can be brought to these marginalised communities, teaching them the importance of protecting their natural heritage.
+With the help of international volunteers the principles and practices of environmental protection can be brought to these marginalised communities, teaching the importance of protecting their natural heritage.
 This program is suitable for volunteers who like the outdoors, are enthusiastic and don’t mind getting their hands dirty.
-Volunteers with a passion for wild flora and fauna and wholeheartedly believe in eco sustainability will be fabulous mentors and teachers.
+Volunteers with a passion for wild flora and fauna and who wholeheartedly believe in eco sustainability will be fabulous mentors and teachers.
 Participants must be physically fit and enjoy being outdoors, as there is a real element of ‘roughing it’ on this amazing project.
 This program is open to non-Spanish speakers, although a minimum of beginner lever knowledge is advised.
-Language skill levels should improve as volunteers immerse themselves in this important project, liaising with program staff and the local community.
+Language skill levels should improve as volunteers immerse themselves in the project, liaising with program staff and the local community.
 This program also plays a part in increasing cross-cultural understanding, with volunteers and locals learning much about the world and different cultures through their interaction.

 Volunteers will contribute in a number of ways and in general can expect to undertake the following tasks: